alttch/eva3/doc/faq.rst

 EVA ICS goal is to allow any possible client perform API calls.

-RESTful is a perfect API design architecture when you are 100% sure your client can use it.
-But there's still many old equipment/software, which can perform HTTP/GET (plus HTTP/POST, if you're lucky) requests only.

-We have a plans to keep only RESTful and JSON RPC API in EVA ICS v4, but HTTP/GET API compatibility will be kept at least until 2030.
+We have the plan to keep only JSON RPC API in EVA ICS v4.
+Starting from EVA ICS 3.3.2, there is a way for the old hardware to send JSON RPC requests via HTTP/GET, so direct API calls are deprecated.